weizman/requiree/README.md

   return ONE;
 };

-// initialize the dev object used by requiree package module.exports.dev = {}; // NOTICE: requiree uses @dev prop hardcoded, cannot use any different names
+// set the members you want to export only in dev mode

-// set the members you want to export only in dev mode module.exports.dev.ONE = ONE;
+// NOTICE: requiree detects dev members only if they start with '_' module.exports._ONE = ONE;

 // set the members that should be exported normally module.exports.getOne = getOne;